websight-io/docs/docs/blog/2022/rich-text-editor/index.md

 ```

 ## Custom UI component
-If your project requires some specific UI component to handle formatting logic than you can also provide it by yourself.
+If your project requires some specific UI component to handle formatting logic then you can also provide it by yourself.

 You have to specify two files

 ### UI Component configuration

 - type - should point script with UI component definition
-- configuration - contains propeties required by component to render properly
+- configuration - contains properties required by the component to render properly
-- children - contains list of subcomponents.
-It is used by components grouping another ones in some structure.
+- children - contains a list of subcomponents.
+It is used by components grouping other ones in some structure.
 - plugin - plugin component configuration.

 ```html